CNC Machining Capabilities

 We build low-mid volume injection molds out of aluminum and steel.
-Our quick-turn CNC live tooling provides customers with a fast inexpensive way of having injection molded parts produced at low volumes.
+Our quick-turn injection mold tooling provides customers with a fast inexpensive way of having injection molded parts produced at low volumes.
 We also excel at difficult geometric designs; to find out more please follow the link below to our Aluminum & Steel Tooling page.

 CNC Machining Solutions

 CNC milling is a specific form of computer numerical controlled (CNC) machining.
 Milling itself is a machining process similar to both drilling and cutting, and able to achieve many of the operations performed by cutting and drilling machines.
 Like drilling, milling uses a rotating cylindrical cutting tool.

 CNC Turning is a manufacturing process in which bars of material are held in a chuck and rotated while a tool is fed to the piece to remove material to create the desired shape.
 CNC lathes or turning centers have tooling mounted on a turret which is computer-controlled.

 Electrical discharge machining (EDM), also known as spark machining, spark eroding, burning, die sinking, wire burning or wire erosion, is a manufacturing process whereby a desired shape is obtained by using electrical discharges (sparks).